Reed-CompBio/BIO331-F20-M2-interactome-properties/README.md

 You will be calculating histograms for many of these tasks.
 For each measure, suppose you have a dictionary of (key,value) pairs where the keys are the nodes and the values are the statistic (here, degree distribution of that node).
 You can write a `generate_hist()` function to take a dictionary like this and returns the lists `x` and `y` that are passed to `plt.plot()` functions.

 :question: The two randomly-generated graphs look like the following.
-Can you determine which is `graph1.txt` and which is `graph2.txt`?
+Unsure if your code is working for Tasks B-E?
+The solution for the example graphs is shown in the Written Assignment.

 ![random graphs](figs/random-graphs.png)

-:question: Unsure if your code is working for Tasks B-E?
-The solution for the example graphs is shown in the Written Assignment.

 ## :star: **Task C**: Calculate and Plot (Average) Average Neighbor Degree